Laceration Repair Explained

 What Counts as a Laceration?

-A laceration is the medical term for a cut.
-It might come from a kitchen knife, a box cutter, shattered glass, a fall onto pavement, or a child tipping forward out of a stroller.
-Some are shallow.
+A laceration is the medical word for a cut.
+It can come from a knife, glass, a fall on pavement, or a child tipping forward out of a stroller.
+Some cuts are shallow.
 Some are deep.
-Some are straight and clean.
-Others are jagged and irregular.
-The skin is remarkably good at healing itself but only when the edges are close enough and the wound is clean.
+Some are clean and straight.
+Others are jagged.

-Very small, superficial cuts can heal on their own.
-But deeper wounds that gape open, keep bleeding, expose fat, or sit on areas under tension often need help.
-If we simply leave those to “close naturally,” they may heal poorly, become infected, or leave a wider scar.
-Laceration repair is not about vanity.
-It is about infection prevention, function, and long term cosmetic outcome.
+Small surface cuts often heal on their own.
+But deeper wounds that gape open, keep bleeding, show yellow fat, or sit in areas under tension usually need repair.
+Closing a wound is not about vanity.
+It helps prevent infection, protect function, and improve long term healing.

 What Happens Before We Close It?

-Before we ever place a stitch, we evaluate the wound carefully.
+Before placing stitches, we study the wound carefully.
 How deep is it?
-Is there nerve, tendon, or vessel involvement?
-Can the patient move and feel normally beyond the cut?
-A deep laceration on the hand, for example, raises concern for tendon injury.
-Loss of sensation might signal nerve involvement.
-Those details matter more than the skin itself.
+Can the patient move normally beyond the cut?
+Is feeling intact?
+A deep cut on the hand raises concern for tendon or nerve injury.
+Those details matter more than the skin.

 How Do Stitches Actually Work?

-On the face, we often prefer fine non absorbable sutures because they allow precise edge alignment and are removed early, which can improve cosmetic outcome.
-In deeper wounds, we may place layered closure, meaning absorbable sutures underneath and non absorbable sutures on the surface.
+On the face, we often use fine stitches that are removed early to improve cosmetic results.
+For deeper wounds, we may close in layers, with dissolvable stitches underneath and removable stitches on top.
 The goal is simple.
 Reduce tension.
 Align the skin.
-Let biology do the rest.
+Let the body heal.

 When Do We Use Staples?

-Cosmetically, staples and sutures often heal similarly on the scalp.
-On the face, we rarely use staples because precision matters more there.
-In surgical settings, staples are also commonly used to close abdominal incisions because they are efficient and secure.
-The choice is not random.
-It depends on location, tension, and cosmetic priorities.
+On the face, we rarely use staples because precision matters more.
+In surgery, staples are also commonly used for abdominal incisions because they are secure and efficient.
+The choice depends on location, tension, and cosmetic priorities.

 What About Medical Glue?

-Medical glue, typically a cyanoacrylate based adhesive, is ideal for small, straight, low tension cuts.
-It works best when the wound edges come together easily and there is no active bleeding.
-The glue forms a protective barrier and naturally flakes off over time as the skin heals underneath.
+Medical glue is best for small, straight cuts that are not under tension.
+It works when the edges come together easily and bleeding has stopped.
+The glue forms a protective layer and naturally flakes off as the skin heals.

 THE BOTTOM LINE